-Prime Minister Chretien Introduces Bill that Would Decriminalize —
+Prime Minister Chretien Introduces Bill that Would Decriminalize — The Bill Dies

-Under Prime Minister Jean Chretien, the first federal cannabis decriminalization Bill (C‑38) is introduced, reducing the penalty for possession of up to 15 grams of cannabis to a civil fine, but the bill dies when government is halted.
-A similar Bill (C‑10) is introduced a year later with the same result.
+Under Prime Minister Jean Chretien, the first federal cannabis decriminalization Bill (C‑38) is introduced, reducing the penalty for possession of up to 15 grams of cannabis to a civil fine, but the bill dies when the government is halted.
+A similar bill (C‑10) is introduced a year later with the same result.

-Prohibitions Against the Possession and Production of Cannabis Ruled to be Invalid and a Licensed Producer System is Created.
+Prohibitions Against the Possession and Production of Cannabis Ruled to be Invalid, and a Licensed Producer System is Created.

-Medical patients (about 37,800 at this point) cannot grow their own plants and must register with a Licensed Producer.
+Medical patients (about 37,800 at this point) cannot grow their plants and must register with a Licensed Producer.

 Canadian Supreme Court Rules: Cannabis Restrictions Violate Freedom of Choice.